devishu11/final-project./README.md

-# HealthQ — AI Health Q&A Platform
+# Health- Tech = Health Q&A Platform

 A web-based health question and answer platform that gives simple, clear answers to any health question in 1–2 lines.
 Built as a college final project.